SoupCat-Py/password-generator/README.md

 - choose how many characters you want the password to be using the dropdown menu on the right <br />
 - click the password to copy it, or save it to a txt file to use it later :D <br />

+press ENTER/RETURN to generate <br />
+press ESC to close the app <br />

 this does use PySimpleGUI so you'll need to install it and then get a licence to run it :/ <br />
 i also wanted to make a build of it but PyInstaller and cx_Freeze aren't working for me idk why